On Identifying Significant Edges in Graphical Models of Molecular Networks: Selecting significant edges

 The $L_1$ norm

 appears to be particularly suited to this problem; an example is shown in Fig. \ref{fig:ecdf}.
-First of all, note that $F_{\mathbf{\hat{p}_{(\cdot)}}}$ is piecewise constant, changing value only at the points $\hat{p}_{(i)}$; this descends from the definition of empirical cumulative distribution function.
+First of all, note that $F_{\mathbf{\hat{p}_{(\cdot)}}}$ is piecewise constant, changing value only at the points $\hat{p}_{(i)}$; this descends from the definition of empirical CDF.
 Therefore, for the problem at hand Eq. \ref{eq:l1} simplifies to

 which can be computed in linear time from $\mathbf{\hat{p}_{(\cdot)}}$.
 Its minimisation is also straightforward using linear programming \cite{nocedal}.
 Furthermore, compared to the more common $L_2$ norm